Top 10 online stores in the Netherlands

 The top 10 online stores in the Netherlands

-Of course, the top ten of online stores in the Netherlands changes every year.
-But it’s always interesting to have a look at the latest list, to see which names pop up and to look at the amount of online revenue they are able to generate.
-In 2018, this was the list of ten biggest online stores in the Netherlands, based on data from the annual Twinkle100:
+Of course, the top ten online stores in the Netherlands changes every year.
+In 2023, this was the list of ten biggest online stores in the Netherlands, based on data from the annual Twinkle100:

 Among the biggest online retailers in the Netherlands, three of them are Dutch.
 Although Bol.com started as a project from Bertelsmann, it became a real Dutch ecommerce player after the German retail group didn’t see much benefit from it anymore.
 Daniel Ropers (the Germany-born Dutch consultant who was linked to Bol.com as he was a member of the McKinsey & Company team that helped Bertelsmann with starting Bol.com) found some private equity investors and managed to turn Bol.com into an online warehouse that sells more than just books and DVDs.
 In May 2012, Bol.com was acquired by retail group Ahold, best known for its subsidiary Albert Heijn.